-The Bee Hummingbird is the smallest bird in the world.
-It is often mistaken for an insect because of its tiny size!
-They are not much bigger than bees, hence their name.
+The Bee Hummingbird is the smallest bird in the world, so small in fact that it is often mistaken for an insect.

 Amazing Facts About the Bee Hummingbird

 Bee hummingbirds are the smallest birds in the world; so small in fact, that they are often mistaken for insects.
 Spectacular to watch, bee hummingbirds can flap their wings at a rate of 80 beats per second and can fly upside down and backwards.
 Even their heart rates are fascinating.
 One of the fastest in the animal kingdom, bee hummingbirds heart rates can reach 1,260 beats per minute.

 How big are bee hummingbirds?